 |

-The share of children in the district attending kindergarten increased in 2022 and is now close to the national average.
-The rate of enrolment in 5th to 7th grade also went up but remained below the national average – 88.8% in Silistra district, compared to 90.7% nationally.
-The alignment between vocational education and the profile of the local economy is relatively high due to the relatively high share of agriculture in the economy, which is also linked to the higher share of admissions to agricultural courses in vocational education.
+The share of children attending kindergarten in the district continued to rise and in 2022 it already exceeded the national average.
+The rate of enrolment in 5th to 7th grade, however, registered a slight decrease and remained below the national average – 88% in Silistra district, compared to 90% nationally.
+The alignment between vocational education and the profile of the local economy is relatively high due to the relatively high share of agriculture in the economy, which is also linked to the higher share of admissions into specialized agricultural programs in vocational education.
 At the same time, the ICT sector is not represented in either employment or education.
-Students’ results in Silistra district were again relatively poor in 2023.
-The only provider of higher education in the district is a branch of Ruse University, with a very small number of university students – just 3 students per 1,000 persons, compared to 33 students per 1,000 people nationally.
+Students’ results in Silistra district were again relatively poor in 2024.
+The average score in the NEA in mathematics after 7th grade was 34.2 p., versus 42.9 p. nationally, and was the third lowest in the country.
+The average grade in the State matriculation exam in Bulgarian language and literature was “Good” 3.99, compared to “Good” 4.30 in the country, while the share of “fail” grades (below 3.00) was 12.8%, against the national average of 8.7%.
+The single provider of higher education in Silistra is a branch of Ruse University, which explains the very small number of university students in the district – just 3 students per 1,000 persons, compared to 30 students per 1,000 population nationally.

 Students in colleges and universities 1000 people (2023) |